Press "Enter" to skip to content

 4. Make a list of new keywords to target

-The next step to update your old post for SEO is to create a list of all the new keywords you’re going to target with your post.
+The next step is keyword research update for your old post.
+You need to create a list of all the keywords you’re going to target with your post to improve your search rankings.

 Start from the top of the keyword table and write down every unique keyword you find.
 You can skip keywords that are extremely similar to ones you’ve already targeted and those that are irrelevant.